jonnonz1/nz-statute-book/acts/public/1969/building-research-levy-act-1969.md

 **Building research levy**

 ### 4 Minister may prescribe rates of levy
-(1) Subject to the provisions of this Act, the Minister may from time to time, after consulting with the association and the New Zealand Master Builders' Federation Incorporated, prescribe by notice in the Gazette the rate of levy to be paid by builders for the purposes of this Act.
+(1) Subject to the provisions of this Act, the Minister may from time to time, after consulting with the association and the New Zealand Master Builders' Federation Incorporated, prescribe by notice the rate of levy to be paid by builders for the purposes of this Act.
 (2) Subject to the provisions of this section, the rate so prescribed shall— (a) in the case of construction work performed pursuant to a contract, be based on the total consideration payable under that contract; and
   (b) in the case of construction work performed otherwise than pursuant to a contract, be based on the total value of the work as ascertained under section 5.
 (3) The prescribed rate shall not exceed $1 for every $1,000 (or part thereof) of the total consideration payable under any contract or the total value of construction work, as the case may be.
-(4) The rate of levy shall be notified in the Gazette at least 14 days before it is to come into force.
+(4) A notice prescribing a rate of levy must be published under the Legislation Act 2019 at least 14 days before it is to come into force.
 (5) The Minister may at any time vary or revoke any notice made under subsection (1).
+(6) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) a notice under subsection (1); and
+  (b) a variation or revocation of a notice under subsection (5).

 ### 5 Payment of levies by builders
 (1) For the purposes of this Act, a levy, the rate of which is for the time being prescribed under section 4, shall be payable by every builder—